scalar-labs/scalardb/schema-tool/docs/design.md

 - For Cassandra, this tool creates databases (keyspaces) and tables.
 The compaction strategy, the network topology strategy, and the replication factor and be specified as well.
 - For a JDBC database, this tool creates databases(schemas, except Oracle) and tables, also inserts metadata which is required by Scalar DB.
 - Automatically adds Scalar DB transaction metadata when the `transaction` parameter set to `true` in the schema file.
+- Deleting schemas can be performed easily through cli arguments as well.
 - Extending for supporting new database can be achieved easily.
 ## Architecture
 Module blocks